 Sharing Your Nonprofit Impact: Practical Tips

 What do you say when your funders or other stakeholders ask you, “How is your organization making a difference during COVID-19?”
-Today’s blog offers five suggestions for how to focus on your impact!
+Today’s blog offers five suggestions for sharing your nonprofit impact in a practical way!

 1. Make sure you are measuring your impact effectively.